-- Bring water, drinks & snacks to keep yourself hydrated and your energy up throughout the day.
+- Bring water, drinks & lunch to keep yourself hydrated and your energy up throughout the day.
 A ice chest is like a good friend

 - Bring the bike with a full gas tank but bring a extra fuel can.
 Fuel pumps are available at the track if needed, but pretty expensive.

 - A little canopy gives you some shade between your track sessions, and to have a camping chair helps to relax.
 Take your boots off, or even change completely helps me to re-center when I put my armor back on.
 Try it!
 Our Air Conditioned Clubhouse is a great place to hang out too.